 Year 9 is an exciting time for students as they get to make some important decisions.
-During Year 9 students will get to go through the options process to work out what they would like to study at GCSE level.
+During Year 9 students will follow one of two GCSE options pathways.
 Students will be fully prepared for this process and parents will be involved throughout.
-Assemblies will take place to give advice on the different subjects and an options evening will be held for you to help make these decisions.
+Assemblies will take place to give advice on the different pathways and an options evening will be held for you to help make these decisions.
 Staff are available to help go through the decisions if you require any further help.
-Please don't hesitate to get in touch no matter your concern.
+Please don't hesitate to get in touch no matter what your concern.

 Mrs Laura Smith

-Year 10 is an extremely pivotal point in your child’s school career; the transition from Key Stage 3 to Key Stage 4 being the most obvious.
+Year 10 is a pivotal point in your child’s school career; the transition from Key Stage 3 to Key Stage 4 being the most obvious.
 Pupils are now well established within school and have built friendships and positive relationships with peers and staff alike.
-The next 2 years are about working as a team towards what they would like to achieve and being the best they possibly can be – both academically but also as a well- rounded and caring individual.
+The next two years are about working as a team towards being the best they possibly can be – both academically but also as a well- rounded and caring individual.

 Assemblies will look at various themes in order to develop resilience and confidence and having a healthy attitude towards learning.
 When the ‘going gets tough’, as it inevitably will do in this year, there are mentors and support staff with a wealth of experience who can work with your child.
 We offer careers advice, KS5 Taster Days in the Sixth form and local colleges, as well as support for the UCAS process.
 The team offer advice and guidance on revision techniques, managing stress and catch up sessions to ensure students stay on track.